alarm-redist/fifty-states/analyses/KS_cd_2020/doc_KS_cd_2020.md

 ## Pre-processing Notes
 To preserve the cores of prior districts, we merge all precincts which are more than two precincts away from a district border, under the 2010 plan.
+Precincts in counties which are split by existing district boundaries are merged only within their county.

 ## Simulation Notes
 We sample 5,000 districting plans for Kansas.